Kincade120/neopixel-python-weather-controller/README.md

-# neopixel-controller-python
+# neopixel-weather-controller-python

-A simple python based neopixel controller for use on RaspberryPi.
+A simple python based neopixel controller for use on a RaspberryPi that uses data from https://openweathermap.org/api to display conditions.

 ## Installation